RightToAskOrg/AccountsAndDMs/UserAccounts_WP1A.md

 AC: The signed versions are needed for many API calls so that it can be put on the bulletin board.
 Possibly everthing that is signed at the moment.
 This is likely to change in the moderate future, but the gains from sessions seem small in the near future so I don't think this is as high a priority as most of the other things.

 CJC: agreed, it is not a high-priority, not least because the fallback is always signatures.
 I suspect the number of API calls that will be non-bulletin board calls will start to grow rapidly, particularly post MVP - user management, moderation, synchronisation, etc. I'm also assuming the database is MySQL and using InnoDB, if it is MyISAM the table locking will be a problem very quickly and probably needs addressing now.
 Either way, not having sessions will significantly increase database load due to the repeated querying of the user table.
 There is also a security argument, in that without sessions replay attacks become easier.
 An attacker with a copy of a previously signed submission can replay it and have it accepted, there is no liveness test.
 If a TLS based session approach was adopted you know the client must have had access to the private key at the point the TLS session was started and cannot replay anyone else's submissions without also having their private key to establish a live TLS session.

+AC: The DB is MariaDB, and InnoDB has been the default for ages I believe (10.2 looking it up).
+Replay attacks are indeed a serious issue.

 One option for establishing sessions would be to use Mutual Authentication of the TLS connection.
 The server could act as an internal Certificate Authority that signed certificate requests from the client.
 As such, when a user registers and generates their key pair they also generate a certificate signing request which is signed to create a certificate including their UID and their device_id.